vpon-sdk/vpon-sdk.github.io/en/ios/ios-native.en.md

 # Navive Ad Spec {#nativeAdSpec}
 --------
-`Red Color` indicates the required element in the Native Ad.
-CoverImage and Icon, at least one of them must be shown.
+Please check to table below to find the Native Ad component provided by Vpon.

+* Components in red are required to show in Native Ad layout.
+* Show at least one image (CoverImage or Icon) in Native Ad layout.

 Properties   |   Description
 :-----------:|:-----------:|